 And you should totally NOT go to chain stores like Abercrombie and Fitch on 5th.
 That is such a pathetic tourist magnet.
 Pleeease don’t be one of them.

 Beacon’s closet in Brooklyn is great.
 Huge vintage/secondhand store, really cheap prices.
-Also, brooklyn is awesome anyways.posted almost 6 years ago
+Also, brooklyn is awesome anyways.posted about 6 years ago

 Shoes: Gotta go to Otto Tootsi Plohound in SoHo on West Broadway.
 Awesome, funky shoes!